salesforce/apollo/sql-state/README.md

 #### Statement
 The Statement  is the equivalent of the JDBC SQL prepared statement with or without arguments.
 #### Call
-The Call  is the transaction to execute SQL stored procedures.
+The Call  is the transaction to execute SQL stored procedure Calls.
 ### Batch
 A Batch of SQL statements with no arguments, executed in order
 ### BatchUpdate
 A Single prepared statement that is executed in batch with a list of arguments, one argument set per batch entry
 ### Script
 A Java function that accepts a SQL connection and may return results - basically an anonymous function
+### BatchedTransaction
+This is a batch of any of the above types, executed in order in a single transaction

 ## Stored Procedures, Functions and Triggers
 The model provides the definition and execution of user defined SQL stored procedures, functions and triggers.
 These are currently limited to Java implementations, although more languages and WASM support is